gedu/multi-module-android-mvvm-arch/README.md

 I just used a simple cache source to keep the whole object so I don't have to move it through the whole app.
 If not I would need to implement a local DB, but for a demo app this works.

-##Provided API
-Was kind of hard to map the fields from the JSON to the given design.
-I tried to add as much I could.
-Also, I came up with a mapping to show the menu items, it isn't the best way to send items from a menu with its price.
-(I used a JSON-Class generator so if you see some weird Long/Double is because of that, I changed some to Float).
-I used 3 different ids, 2 of which have different data and null fields and one throws an error.
-My approach was to load the 2 working ids without the failing id breaking the list fetching.

 ##Test
-Made some basic tests, I didn't cover all the cases because of time constraints.
-I created a Factory data provider so I know it the tests work no matter the values I use, again will be good to add more asserts and test cases.
-I think the ones I did are the basic ones and show how I would build them, making sure the logic works.
+Made some basic tests, I didn't cover all the cases.
+I created a Factory data provider so I know if the tests work no matter the values I use, again will be good to add more asserts and test cases.
-I just went the unit test path, because adding Integration testing with Robolectric or end-to-end testing would have taken more time than the expected.

-##Feelings
-I like the final state of the code and the app.
-Made some really small changes on just the components I used (like images with white background) so it doesn't looks ugly.
-Gave a final look at the code and I think looks clean, and I get what is happening with just reading it.
-I was able to refresh on some forgotten components and improve on others that I already use.
-I will be more than happy to receive feedback on ways I can improve my code, architecture or how would you approach a particular feature, section, etc.